-The pass mark for SAQ papers is set for each individual paper by a standard setting procedure undertaken by members of the relevant Panel of Examiners to determine minimal acceptable competence.
+The marks allocated to each individual part of each short answer question (SAQ) are indicated on the question paper.
+The pass mark for SAQ papers is set for each individual paper by a standard setting procedure undertaken by members of the relevant Panel of Examiners to determine minimum acceptable competence.
 This is currently a modified Angoff method.